12th Grade Counseling Services Overview

 - Private Universities or Out of State Public Universities: It depends on the school.
 Please refer to the college website to see if a LOR is required.

 Counselors will submit letters of recommendation directly to the school to which you’re applying via Naviance.
 Due to the high volume of requests that counselors receive, students are required to give counselors at minimum three weeks notice to write a letter.
-In Naviance, students will need to complete their senior brag sheet, update their colleges “I’m applying to” list, follow deadlines, and request transcripts (if applicable).
+In Naviance, students will need to complete their senior brag sheet, update their colleges “I’m applying to” list, follow deadlines, and follow deadline.

 For more instructions, please see the following: